remotesynth/remotesynth.github.io/_posts/2019-04-09-netlify-cms-part-1.md

 layout: post
 title: A Fresh Look at Netlify CMS (Part 1)
 date: '2019-04-09'
+description: Setting up a new site using Netlify CMS
 categories:
   - static sites
   - web development